COVID-19 alert: Read about eased restrictions for businesses in Greater Brisbane from 1am, Friday 22 January.

 - period for which the joint development plan has effect.

 If steel casing is to be used to drill or complete a petroleum well or bore in the overlapping area, then an agreement must be included about the removal or retention of the steel casing when the well or bore is abandoned (see s.
 54(2)(b) of the Petroleum and Gas (Safety) Regulation 2018).

 An agreed joint development plan can apply to more than 1 overlapping area.

 The plan can be amended by agreement at any time.
 If agreement cannot be reached, the proposed amendment can be submitted to arbitration.

 Agreed joint development plan

-The holders of overlapping resource authorities must notify the Department of Natural Resources, Mines and Energy within 20 business days of finalising the joint development plan.
+The holders of overlapping resource authorities must notify the Department of Resources within 20 business days of finalising the joint development plan.
 The notice must include the following:

 - statement that the agreed joint development plan is in place

 - period for which the agreed joint development plan has effect